eyza-cod2/zpam3/README.md

 <br>

 ## Known bugs
- - When quick messages menu is opened, auto-recording will not start (its not able to close quick messages menu via pam)
  - You cannot take screenshot of new scoreboard via F12 (in menu binds are not working)
  - When you spawn a bot in strat, this bot will occupy player slot on server even if the bot is kicked; server restart is needed then